 A: Heading back towards Zion on the North Fork Road you will get reception approximately 6 miles from the Yurt Road turnoff.
 There will be a radio tower to the east.
 If you don't get reception there, just keep driving until you do.

 Q: Will my vehicle make it to the sites on the backcountry road?

 A: Given dry conditions, any vehicle can make it.
 I have had a Mustang Convertible make it to the yurt, as well as a large RV camper and everything else in between.
 Where you will most need a car with higher clearance or 4x4 is during the "monsoon season" which is mid-July through the end of August.
-Even then, it is hit or miss according to the storms.
+If you can arrange for a small SUV or truck, it's more favorable.